dalab/dissolve-struct/README.md

 	git clone https://github.com/dalab/dissolve-struct.git

 ## Running the examples
-In order to run the examples, the solver needs to built first:
+In order to run the examples, the solver package needs to be built and published locally first:
 ```bash
 cd dissolve-struct
 sbt publish-local